Anti-Loitering Devices (Regulation) Bill

 Overview

-This bill aims to regulate the use of anti-loitering devices in England and Wales.
+This bill aims to regulate the use of "anti-loitering devices"—devices emitting high-frequency sounds to disperse people—in England and Wales.
 It makes operating such a device without a license from the local authority an offense, punishable by a fine.
-The bill establishes a licensing system overseen by the Secretary of State, considering public need, safety, and impact on residents.

 Description

-- Licensing Regulations: The Secretary of State will create regulations outlining licensing procedures for local authorities.
-These regulations must consider public need, public safety, and the effects on local residents.
+The Secretary of State will create regulations outlining the licensing process, considering public need, safety, and the impact on residents.
+Local authorities will be responsible for issuing licenses.

 Government Spending

 The bill doesn't directly specify government spending.
-However, it will likely involve costs associated with creating and implementing the licensing scheme and enforcing the new regulations.
-No specific figures are provided in the bill text.
+The costs will likely be associated with the creation and implementation of the licensing regulations and enforcement of the new laws.
+No specific figures are provided in the bill itself.

 Groups Affected

-- Local Authorities: Will be responsible for issuing licenses and enforcing the regulations, potentially incurring administrative costs.
+- Local Authorities: Responsible for issuing licenses and enforcing the law, incurring administrative costs.

-- Businesses/Individuals using anti-loitering devices: Will need to obtain licenses to legally operate these devices.
-They face fines for non-compliance.
+- Businesses/Individuals using anti-loitering devices: Will need to obtain licenses to legally operate such devices.
+Failure to comply could lead to fines.

 Powered by nyModel